RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Introduction

 \section{Introduction}

-Proteins are the molecular machines of life, executing a vast array of biological functions dictated by their three-dimensional~(3D) structures~\citep{koehler2023sequence}.
-A grand challenge is the design of novel proteins with desired functions, a task for which protein inverse folding serves as a fundamental approach.
-The goal of protein inverse folding is to computationally design an amino acid sequence that will fold into a specified 3D backbone structure~\citep{ingraham2019generative}.
+Proteins are essential biomolecules that carry out a wide range of biological functions within living organisms.
+In protein engineering, it is challenging to design novel proteins with desired functions.
+As the function of protein is determined by its three-dimensional~(3D) structure~\citep{koehler2023sequence}, protein inverse folding serves as a fundamental approach for functional protein design.
+The goal of protein inverse folding is to computationally design an amino acid sequence that will fold into a specified 3D protein structure~\citep{ingraham2019generative}.

 Recent advances in deep learning have shown great promise for protein inverse folding~\citep{ingraham2019generative,jinglearning,hsu2022learning,fu2022sipf,dauparas2022robust,gaopifold,tan2023global}.
-Representative methods include denoising diffusion models~\citep{yi2023graph,bai2025mask}, which have demonstrated a remarkable ability to generate high-fidelity sequences by learning the complex relationship between protein structure and sequence.
-However, these models often operate \textit{de novo}, generating sequences conditioned only on structural geometry~\citep{mahbub2025prism}.
-This process omits the evolutionary information stored in large protein databases.
-Designing sequences without reference to known biological prior may lead to sequences that are biologically suboptimal~\citep{huang2024interaction}, and it failed to leverage decades of collected protein data.
+Representative methods include diffusion-based methods~\citep{yi2023graph,bai2025mask}, which adopt the denoising diffusion model to generate amino acid sequences conditioned on the geometric features of protein structure.
+These models often operate \textit{de novo}, in which the generating process solely depends on the structure backbone~\citep{mahbub2025prism}.
+This process omits protein knowledge stored in natural protein data.
+Designing sequences without reference to known proteins may get sequences that are biologically suboptimal~\citep{huang2024interaction}.

-Recognizing the value of this external knowledge, some methods have successfully improved the protein design performance by incorporating information from large pre-trained protein language models~(PLMs)~\citep{zheng2023structure, gaokw, wang2024diffusion}.
+Recognizing the value of protein knowledge, some methods have successfully improved protein design performance by incorporating information from pre-trained protein language models~(PLMs)~\citep{zheng2023structure, gaokw, wang2024diffusion}.
+PLMs can implicitly capture relevant amino-acid distributions after training on millions of natural protein sequences.
 While effective, these methods suffer from two key drawbacks.
-First, the PLMs often contain billions of parameters~\citep{hayes2025simulating}, leading to a parameter-inefficient model for protein design.
-Second, this strategy produces a static knowledge base, which compresses the data into the fixed model parameters.
-Incorporating new protein data from continuously growing protein databases requires retraining the entire PLM, which is both inflexible and computationally prohibitive.
+First, the PLMs often contain billions of parameters~\citep{hayes2025simulating}, resulting in parameter-inefficient architectures for downstream protein design tasks.
+Second, the knowledge in PLMs is static, which compresses the data into the fixed model parameters.
+As the protein data continues to expand rapidly, incorporating the up-to-date data requires retraining the entire PLM, which is both inflexible and computationally intensive.